gmoon/s3proxy/README.md

 ## Benefits

+### Avoid S3 Dependencies for Your Application

+Efficient, high-performance HTTP-based access to your S3 objects.

 ### Private web endpoint

 AWS S3 provides native web hosting, but it lacks fine-grained security controls.
 By hosting your own web